FWolfe/Zomboid-Modding-Guide/customclothing/Custom-Clothing.md

 </clothingItem>
 ```
 3. Get a unique GUID.
 (Globally Unique Identifier)
-Go to [GUID Generator](https://www.guidgenerator.com/online-guid-generator.aspx) , and copy and paste in a new GUID into its respected section.
+Go to [GUID Generator](https://www.guidgenerator.com/online-guid-generator.aspx), and copy and paste in a new GUID into its respected section.
 All clothingitems, models, and makeup get
 their own GUID.
-You will use this ID code in every .XML file that you want to use this clothingitem in.
+You will use this ID code in every `.xml` file that you want to use this clothingitem in.

 4. Then you also add an addition to the GUID table.
 ```(Authentic Z + Custom Zombies\media -> fileGuidTable.xml)